Looking for meaningful gifts for kids? Check out this list of great non-toy gift ideas!

 These meaningful gifts for kids are some great non-toy options!
 Christmas gifts for kids can quickly lead to toy overwhelm.
 It has happened in our home on far too many occasions.
 This is why every year I seek to be intentional with what we are purchasing and look for some non-toy gift ideas.

 There are tons of kid-friendly magazines that you can subscribe to.
 This is such a fun way for a child to learn and it brings excitement every month!
 Some of our favorites are Ranger Rick, Highlights, and Ladybug.

 Wrap It Up Tip: Pick up the recent copy of the magazine from the bookstore and wrap it.

 Wrap It Up Tip: Wrap everything together in a cute tin or box.

 Just as with a magazine, this will be a continual gift.

-My boys (age 10 and 7) absolutely loved this box.
+This is perfect for elementary-aged boys!
 It is all about coding.
 I really loved that it involved technology in a way that was intentional.
 You can learn more here.

 Groovy Lab in a Box

 If you have kids who love science, this is a great option.
 I would suggest this box for older elementary kids.
 It was a bit intensive for my younger son.
 You can learn more here.